tomthecollins/maia-util/README.md

 ## Release History

+* 0.3.0 Managment of timelapse objects, including reduction of reliance on UUIDs.
 * 0.2.30 Added timelapse_object.
 * 0.2.28-29 Incorporating velocity property in comp_obj2note_point_set() and updating SIAR implementation.
 * 0.2.26-27 Fixed a bug in group_grace_by_contiguous_id.